hzamani/socket.io-auth/README.md

         ✓ disconnects the socket
         ✓ emits unauthenticated with error message
     after authentication
-      ✓ handel all signals normaly
+      ✓ handel all signals normally
 ```